 Bauer Pro Ball Hockey Shin Guard

-Excellent shin pads by Bauer for the street hockey players who are more often prone to harsh shin injuries during the game.
-These come in junior and senior sizes and are made of a compact fabric cover.
+Excellent shin pads by Bauer for street hockey players who are more often prone to harsh shin injuries during the game.
+These come in junior and senior sizes and are made of compact fabric.
 The upper part of the shin guard has a two-piece plastic insert to protect you from slashing and a separate ankle guard for ankle support.
 These shin pads are also removable, making them a good choice for any aging player.

 2. Franklin Sports SG 175 Street Hockey Shin Pads